By: Warwick Ashford

 According to the report, a multi-disciplinary approach is required to address the risks in BYOD and cloud computing.

 Some 74% of respondents said that new security skills are required to meet the BYOD challenge and 68% said social media is a security concern, with content filtering being the chief security measure used.

 “We need to look at the problem from the top down, not the bottom up,” he said.
-This means starting with end users - including the general public – and secure development of application and systems rather than the more traditional areas of securing the infrastructure.
+This means starting with end-users - including the general public – and secure development of applications and systems rather than the more traditional areas of securing the infrastructure.